Noise

 Noise intensity and duration

 Noise can be steady, fluctuating, intermittent or impulsive, but all can be equally damaging.
-With increasing noise volume, a person is at increased risk of TTS or PTS.
-The longer that a person is exposed to a loud noise, the greater the risk of TTS or PTS.
+With increasing noise volume (noise intensity) and the longer that a person is exposed to noise (noise duration), the greater the risk of TTS or PTS.
 For example, a moderately loud sound may be tolerated for eight hours before causing damage; however a very loud noise may cause damage in less than one hour.
-As the noise increases in intensity, damage becomes more likely.
-The longer the exposure to the noise, the more likely damage will occur.

 Hearing protection